LiquidGalaxyLAB/New-tools-for-the-liquid-galaxy-GSoC-2019/README.md

 * [Liquid Galaxy KML API](https://github.com/LiquidGalaxyLAB/liquid-galaxy-kml-uploader)
 * [Google Assistant API for liquid Galaxy]()

+You will find the installation instructions in the readme of both root directories

 ## Liquid Galaxy KML API

 The system will interact over the liquid galaxy using a KML with a network link.